Johnny Mnemonic (film): Design and visual effects

-Filming and post-production
+Filming

 Shooting took place in Toronto, where Longo temporarily moved his family, and Montreal.
+Shooting locations included Casa Loma, The Opera House, Spadina House, Union Station, and the Jacques Cartier Bridge.

 The studio continued to challenge Gibson and Longo on the script through principal photography, making some of the shooting both tense and confusing.
 The script was meant to be a commentary on science fiction films and how they are made, and the action sequences were meant to be ironic and reminiscent of scenes that Gibson and Longo enjoyed in B movies.
 Gibson and Longo had instructed Reeves not to play the character straight.
 For his part, Reeves said he played the character "very robotic and rigid", which he found exhausting.
 Reeves' suit and tie are a reference to "Men in the Cities".
 When Johnny cries out for room service, this was a reflection of Longo's frustration, and has also been identified as a reference to "Men in the Cities".
 The ending, where the Street Preacher appears to revive, was forced on Longo, but he refused to shoot the scene straight, as requested.
 The studio approved of his version nonetheless.
 Eight minutes of extra footage starring Kitano was shot for the Japanese release of the film.

+Editing

 Gibson said that the film was "taken away and re-cut by the American distributor" during post-production.
 He described the original film as "a very funny, very alternative piece of work", and said it was "very unsuccessfully chopped and cut into something more mainstream".
 Gibson compared this to editing Blue Velvet into a mainstream thriller lacking any irony.
 Their editor, Ronald Sanders, was replaced by someone that Longo said did not understand the film.
 Prior to its release, critic Amy Harmon identified the film as an epochal moment when cyberpunk counterculture would enter the mainstream.
 News of the script's compromises spurred pre-release concerns that the film would prove a disappointment to hardcore cyberpunks.
 Gibson said he and Longo were in denial at first and believed the film might still be true to their vision.
 Gibson did not blame anyone for the recut, though, reasoning that the film had been financed with their money.

-Despite claims made on the internet, the Japanese cut of the film is no closer to a director's cut, and Longo has said that no director's cut exists.
+Despite claims made on the internet, the Japanese cut (which runs approximately seven minutes longer) of the film is no closer to a director's cut, and Longo has said that no director's cut exists.

+Music

+Three separate film scores were made for the film: